 DOH shows you how long you can expect to hold stock before making a sale, so you can estimate your inventory storage costs.
 With a low DOH, businesses can downsize to a smaller, less expensive warehouse or storage unit and increase their profit margins.

-Optimize your inventory days on hand
+Optimize your days in inventory numbers

 Maintaining a low inventory days on hand should be a priority for all retail businesses.
 With effective inventory management, you can lower storage costs as well as prevent stockouts and overstocks from harming your business.